radiant-rstats/docs/model/app/simulater.md

 optimal_price = find_max(profit, price)
 ```

-- To determine the minimum (maximum) value for each pair of values across two variables (e.g., x and y) use the functions `pmin` and `pmax`.
-In the example below, z will take on the value of x when x is larger than y and take on the value of y otherwise
+- To determine the minimum (maximum) value for each pair of values across multiple variables (e.g., x and y) use the functions `pmin` and `pmax`.
+In the example below, z will take on the value of x when x is larger than y and take on the value of y otherwise.

 ```r
 z = pmax(x, y)